libgit2/pygit2/docs/references.rst

 Branches
 ====================

-Branches inherit from References, and additionally provide spetialized accessors for some unique features.
+Branches inherit from References, and additionally provide specialized accessors for some unique features.

 .. automethod:: pygit2.Repository.listall_branches